DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - The student also correctly used CSS to style the video containers and ensure the videos were responsive, demonstrating a complete grasp of the task.

 ---

+#### TENTH CHALLENGE - creating a video with a text overlay

+### Course Step Number: 593

+### Date Researched: 2025-08-25

+##### Key Concepts / Summary

+This challenge required the student to add a text overlay to a video.
+The student successfully leveraged their prior knowledge of positioning to place text on top of the video by using a container with `position: relative` and the overlay text with `position: absolute`.

+##### Insights from Chat Discussion summary

+- The learner demonstrated an excellent ability to apply a foundational concept to a new problem.
+The successful transfer of knowledge from image overlays to video overlays shows a deeper understanding of CSS positioning principles.
+- This challenge reinforced the importance of the CSS `z-index` property for controlling the layering of elements.

+---